phated/postcss-loader/README.md

 };
 ```

-### `customPostcss`
+### `implementation`

 Type: `Function`
 Default: `undefined`

+The special `implementation` option determines which implementation of PostCSS to use.
+Overrides the locally installed `peerDependency` version of `postcss`.

-A custom `postcss` factory function for the loader to use. **This option is only really useful for downstream tooling authors to ease the PostCSS 7-to-8 transition.**
+**This option is only really useful for downstream tooling authors to ease the PostCSS 7-to-8 transition.**

 **webpack.config.js**